AdiFahmi/AdiFahmi/README.md

 Hey there 👋

-I’m Adi Fahmi, an experienced Software Engineer (mostly in Backend), a lifelong learner, and eager for a challenge.
+An experienced Software Engineer (mostly in Backend), a lifelong learner, and eager for a challenge.
 I have proven track records of created end-to-end services in a multi-nationalities team and deployed them to multi-regions across the world.